pommen/BreadboardPSU/HW-Board/README.md

 # BreadboardPSU

-All scematics designed in kicad.
+All schematics designed in kicad.